St Margaret’s Medical Practice

 The ability to keep track of progress is another big plus.
 “If a patient rings up to find out about their referral, we can easily locate their recording and give them an update,” continued Gill, “You can see what’s coming up too, it’s a much more efficient way to work.”

-As an LMC Buying Groups Federation member, St Margaret’s Medical Practice has benefitted from an exclusive 20% discount on Lexacom software licences and free installation.
+As an LMC Buying Groups Federation member, St Margaret’s Medical Practice has benefitted from an exclusive 20% discount on Lexacom software licenses and free installation.
 They are hoping to use the Lexacom mobile app in the near future too.

 “It took a little while to get the Lexacom system off the ground because of some IT glitches at our end but Lexacom’s technical team has been really helpful in overcoming them,” continued Dinah.
 “Lexacom makes our secretaries’ lives a lot easier and the doctors really like using it,” she concluded.